-AORE had 373.01 Class B Preference shares (the "Class B shares") outstanding as of December 31, 2020.
+AORE had 373.01 Class B Preference shares (the "Class B shares") outstanding as of December 31, 2021.
 The Class B shares carry a 6.276% dividend, have a liquidation preference of \$100,000 per share and are perpetual.
 Dividends on the Class B shares, which had been suspended between mid-2009 and mid-2014, were reinstated in 2014 through December 15, 2015.
 On February 23, 2016, AORE announced that it had suspended the dividend on the Class B shares to ensure liquidity to meet its operational needs.
 Dividends were declared in May of 2018 and November of 2019, with payment in June of 2018 and December if 2019 respectively.
-No dividends were declared or paid in 2020.
+There were dividends of \$0.6 million paid to the Class B preference shareholders in 2021.

 AORE established an irrevocable trust for the benefit of the holders of the Class B shares on July 15, 2014 (the "Class B Trust").
 An initial contribution of \$2.0 million was made to the Class B Trust on that date.
 The assets of the Class B Trust were invested in a global equity index fund.
 The Company is authorized to use assets in the Class B Trust to redeem Class B shares at any time for an amount not in excess of a holder's pro-rata share of the assets in the Class B Trust as of the date of any such redemption.
-In 2020, the entire proceeds of \$2.8 million from a 2019 sale of investments were reinvested and held in the trust account.
-The market value of the Class B Security Trust is \$3.1 million as of December 31, 2020.
+The market value of the Class B Security Trust is \$3.8 million as of December 31, 2021.